SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 $hisat2
 --dta

-$scp
-/scratch/
+# If your data are in scratch don't activate this option
+#$scp
+#/scratch/

 $env
 module load bioinfo/TOGGLE/0.3.7
 {% endhighlight %}

-Now, create a `runTOGGLeRNASEQ.sh` bash script to launch TOGGLe as follow :
+* Now, create a `runTOGGLeRNASEQ.sh` bash script to launch TOGGLe as follow :

 {% highlight bash %}
 [orjuela@node25 orjuela]$ more runTOGGLe_RNAseq.sh